 - Have plenty of sleep.

-Anything that you can do to improve any of these areas of your life will improve your health and well-being and reduce the number of headaches you experience.
+Any of these should improve health and well-being and reduce the number of headaches.

 Further reading and references